-The person who is the legal record owner of the real property, or where there is a recorded land sale contract, the purchaser thereunder.

-Path A developed route primarily for use by pedestrians and nonmotorized vehicles.

-way or easement for public travel line (whichever is farther

-back).
+Determination of the quality in reference to the project design requirements will be made by the City.
+Contractor shall not use such "equal" products without prior written approval of the City.
+ORS Oregon Revised Statutes Outfall A point where collected and concentrated surface and stormwater runoff is discharged.
+Owner or Property Own er gal record owner of the real property, or where there is a tract, the purchaser thereunder.
+Path A developed route primarily for use by pedestrians and non- motorized vehicles.
+Perimeter Area The area between the back of sidewalk and the right-of- way or easement for public travel line (whichever is farther back).
 Person Any individual, firm, partnership, joint venture, association, social, fraternal, educational, religious or charitable organization, fraternity, sorority, joint stock company, corporation, estate, trust, business trust, receiver, trustee, syndicate, municipal corporation, district or political subdivision or any legal entity whatsoever.
 Pipe separation The City of Tillamook Pipe line separation is a necessity for public health and safety, property and the quality of the pipeline contents.
 Pipeline failure or damage can result in pipeline contamination.
 Even the process of excavating one pipeline for repair can create risk to the adjacent pipelines.
 The City of Tillamook utilities lines require space for installation, repair and replacement.
 No other lines or conduits are allowed within 18" in any direction or 5' if running parallel of a City owned utility line; sewer lines must be 10'.
 This space is required but may be adjusted for site specific problems, if approved by the City of Tillamook Public Works and other agencies with jurisdictions.
 If other agencies such as DHS and DEQ or other Federal or State entity separation rules apply, the greatest distance will apply.
-All crossings of City of Tillamook utilities require a permit from the prepared by the Engineer.
+All crossings of City of Tillamook utilities require a permit from the City of Tillamook.
+Plans The drawings and designs that specify construction details as prepared by the Engineer.
+Planter Strip Area The area between the sidewalk and the back of curb.